tonilejo/PythonExercise_Rot13/README.md

 5.) **Row of the odd triangle** - Given a triangle of consecutive odd numbers find the triangle's row knowing its index.

 6.) **Product of consecutive Fib numbers** - Find numbers closest to the given product and if product is possible with fibb numbers

+7.) **Strip Comments** - Complete the solution so that it strips all text that follows any of a set of comment markers passed in.
+Any whitespace at the end of the line should also be stripped out.